kev-m/pyCoilGen/docs/source/configuration.md

 ### Generate 3D Wire Path

-The application can optionally generate a 3D representation of the coil by sweeping out a conductor profile along the computed wire path.
+`pyCoilGen` can optionally generate a 3D representation of the coil by sweeping out a conductor profile along the computed wire path.

 - `skip_sweep` (Type: `bool`, Default: `False`)